Ontological argument

 Seventeenth-century French philosopher René Descartes employed a similar argument to Anselm's.
 Descartes published several variations of his argument, each of which center on the idea that God's existence is immediately inferable from a "clear and distinct" idea of a supremely perfect being.
-In the early 18th century, Gottfried Leibniz augmented Descartes' ideas in an attempt to prove that a "supremely perfect" being is a coherent concept.
-A more recent ontological argument came from Kurt Gödel, who proposed a formal argument for God's existence.
-Norman Malcolm revived the ontological argument in 1960 when he located a second, stronger ontological argument in Anselm's work; Alvin Plantinga challenged this argument and proposed an alternative, based on modal logic.
+In the early 18th century, Gottfried Leibniz augmented Descartes's ideas in an attempt to prove that a "supremely perfect" being is a coherent concept.
+A more recent ontological argument was formulated by Kurt Gödel in private notes, using modal logic.
+Although he never published or publicly presented it, a version was later transcribed and circulated by Dana Scott.
+Norman Malcolm also revived the ontological argument in 1960 when he located a second, stronger ontological argument in Anselm's work; Alvin Plantinga challenged this argument and proposed an alternative, based on modal logic.
 Attempts have also been made to validate Anselm's proof using an automated theorem prover.
 Other arguments have been categorised as ontological, including those made by Islamic philosophers Mulla Sadra and Allama Tabatabai.

 Just as the ontological argument has been popular, a number of criticisms and objections have also been mounted.
 Its first critic was Gaunilo of Marmoutiers, a contemporary of Anselm's.
 Gaunilo, suggesting that the ontological argument could be used to prove the existence of anything, uses the analogy of a perfect island.
 Such would be the first of many parodies, all of which attempted to show the absurd consequences of the ontological argument.
 Later, Thomas Aquinas rejected the argument on the basis that humans cannot know God's nature.
 David Hume also offered an empirical objection, criticising its lack of evidential reasoning and rejecting the idea that anything can exist necessarily.
 Immanuel Kant's critique was based on what he saw as the false premise that existence is a predicate, arguing that "existing" adds nothing (including perfection) to the essence of a being.
 Thus, a "supremely perfect" being can be conceived not to exist.
 Finally, philosophers such as C. D. Broad dismissed the coherence of a maximally great being, proposing that some attributes of greatness are incompatible with others, rendering "maximally great being" incoherent.

 Contemporary defenders of the ontological argument include Alvin Plantinga, Yujin Nagasawa, and Robert Maydole.